In This Article

 Copra is dried coconut meat from which refined coconut oil is extracted.
 The copra passes through a machine that uses steam or heat to deodorize the oil and remove any impurities.
 This step is what differentiates refined from unrefined coconut oil.

-Refined oil has a neutral scent and taste, making it a good choice for recipes that require oil but don’t need the coconut flavor.
+Refined oil has a neutral scent and taste, making it a good choice for recipes that call for oil but don’t require coconut flavor.

-Refined coconut oil also has a higher smoke range of 400-450℉, making it well-suited for frying and other high-heat recipes.
+Refined coconut oil also has a higher smoke point of 400-450℉, making it well-suited for frying and other high-heat recipes.

-Refined oils have a shorter shelf life than unrefined options and are typically only good for a few months.
+Refined oils have a shorter shelf life than unrefined oils and are typically good for only a few months.
 It’s important to examine the oil before using it, paying careful attention to any signs of mold, an unusual flavor, or a yellow tint.

-When to Use Refined and Unrefined Coconut Oil
+When to Use Refined or Unrefined Coconut Oil for Edibles

 In some situations, refined coconut oil is more suitable for a recipe than unrefined (and vice versa).
-Let’s look at considerations to keep in mind when backing and cooking with coconut oil.
+Let’s look at considerations for baking and cooking with coconut oil.

 Cannabis Baking with Coconut Oil

-If your recipe has a flavor you don’t want to be compromised by coconut (like a strawberry or lemony dish), refined coconut oil is recommended.
+If your recipe has a flavor you don’t want to be compromised by coconut, like a strawberry or peach dish, refined coconut oil is recommended.
 If, on the other hand, you want to add a hint of coconut to your baked goods, unrefined oil can do so without needing extra ingredients.

 Cannabis Cooking with Coconut Oil

-Cannabis coconut oil can also be used in savory dishes or condiments like salad dressing and pasta sauces.
+Cannabis coconut oil can also be used in savory dishes or as condiments, such as salad dressing and pasta sauces.

 Utilizing the strong flavor of unrefined coconut oil is a great way to expand the flavor profile of your dishes.
-Next time you’re making an infused curry, consider adding some unrefined coconut oil to take advantage of its incredible taste.
+Next time you’re making an infused curry, consider adding unrefined coconut oil to take advantage of its rich flavor.

-Refined or unrefined coconut oil is a great choice if you’re cooking on a lower heat, such as sautéing.
-If you are going to use coconut oil for frying, however, consider using refined oil, as it will withstand higher temperatures.
+Refined or unrefined coconut oil is a great choice for cooking at lower heat, such as sautéing.
+If you are going to use coconut oil for frying, however, consider refined oil, as it withstands higher temperatures.

 How to Make Cannabis Coconut Oil

-- Decarb 1 cup of your favorite cannabis flower to activate the THC.
+- Decarb your favorite cannabis flower to activate the THC, and set aside to cool.

-- Melt the oil until it becomes liquid.
+- On the stove, in a pot, melt the uninfused refined or unrefined coconut oil until it becomes liquid.

-- Place the strainer or cheesecloth with your decarbed flower into the oil.
+- Place the sachet filled with your decarbed flower into the oil.

 - Let the mixture simmer for 2-3 hours on low heat.

-- Once the oil has turned a dark green color, remove the flower and let the oil cool.
+- Once the oil turns dark green, remove the sachet and let the oil cool.

-Store your infused coconut oil in a cool and dry place to get the most out of your infused coconut oil.
+Store your infused coconut oil in a clear glass jar and label it properly.
+Then place in a cool and dry place to maintain its freshness.

 Final Thoughts

 Look for unrefined oil if you want a less processed option with a natural coconut flavor.
-However, if you want to skip the coconut taste and make sure that the impurities have been removed—or if you like cooking at high heat—consider buying refined oil.
+However, if you want to skip the coconut flavor and ensure impurities are removed—or if you like cooking at high heat—consider buying refined oil.

 The information in this article and any included images or charts are for educational purposes only.
 This information is neither a substitute for, nor does it replace, professional legal advice or medical advice, diagnosis, or treatment.
 If you have any concerns or questions about laws, regulations, or your health, you should always consult with an attorney, physician or other licensed professional.